Roar of the Press

-Roar of the Press is a 1941 American comedy-drama crime film directed by Phil Rosen and starring Jean Parker and Wallace Ford.
+Roar of the Press is a 1941 American comedy drama crime film directed by Phil Rosen and starring Jean Parker, Wallace Ford and Suzanne Kaaren.
+It was produced and distributed as a second feature by Monogram Pictures.

 Plot

 Married only a few hours, small-town girl Alice makes her first visit to New York with new husband Wally Williams, a hotshot reporter for the Globe.

 A body falls from a building.
 Williams steals the identification and calls in the story to city editor MacEwen, who makes Wally follow it up.
 Reporters' wives warn Alice to expect this kind of thing.

 A personal ad leads Wally to a second corpse.
 The police read about in the Globe and angrily haul Wally in for questioning.
 Alice's irritation grows, as does that of reporters from other newspapers at Wally's continued scoops.

 Evildoers from an anti-American organization kidnap Wally, and when he won't reveal how he gets his information, they grab Alice as well.
 Sparrow McGraun runs a numbers racket but likes Wally better than these foreigners, so he saves the newlyweds.
 A grateful Wally gives this scoop to every paper except the Globe.